 By leveraging the resources and capacity of the University of Oregon and SCI we can provide unification, direction, and an in-depth understanding of the relationship between research, policy, and community education.

 Framing Livability: Defining and Messaging

 While livability holds potential as a new means of framing and cultivating buy-in for complex development projects, it is a vague concept with multiple definitions that vary depending on the demographics of the audience and geographic location of the development project.
 Given its breadth, it is unclear what aspects of livability connect best with different populations, and which aspects would be most effective in eliciting public support.

-Recognizing this need, the Sustainable Cities Initiative (SCI) at the University of Oregon and the University of Oregon’s School of Journalism and Communication’s (SoJC) faculty specializing in strategic communication have developed a series of research projects, public presentations, and avenues of education to delve into the concept of livability for 2015-2017.
+Recognizing this need, the Sustainable Cities Institute (SCI) at the University of Oregon and the University of Oregon’s School of Journalism and Communication’s (SoJC) faculty specializing in strategic communication have developed a series of research projects, public presentations, and avenues of education to delve into the concept of livability for 2015-2017.
 By defining livability and establishing clear, concise metrics to explore new ways of communicating sustainable principles that emphasize public health and financial benefits in addition to environmental considerations, our work seeks to answer how sustainability-focused community development efforts can be communicated in the most effective way to garner public support.
 By merging the resources, expertise, and energy of SCI and SoJC, we are fostering a heightened and engaged understanding of livability, its opportunities for communities, and a lasting cross-disciplinary partnership within the University of Oregon.